Transit Safety Resources

 VTAlerts is a free app that offers riders a quick and discreet method of reporting safety concerns and suspicious activities directly to VTA Security or in the event of an emergency, directly to police.
 Riders can send VTA security pictures, text messages, and locations of suspicious persons and/or activities making riding safer and more comfortable for all.

-VTA also has a VTA Service Alerts Twitter page where they will tweet whenever there is an update regarding service for any specific route.
+VTA also has a Twitter where they will tweet whenever there is an update regarding service for any specific route.

 BART has an app that shares safety alerts!
 BART Watch is a free mobile app for iOS and Android that allows you to quickly and discreetly report criminal or suspicious activity directly to BART Police.
 Use BART Watch to send a text description of what you're seeing, attach a picture and select from a list of locations and categories to assist BART Police in their response.
 Reports can be anonymous.
 The app is also available in Spanish and Chinese.
-For more information about the app as well as a download link, visit BART's apps page on their website.
+For more information about the app as well as a download link, visit BART App.

 BART also has an email and text alert system.
 The system offers BART Service Advisories and other BART news by email and text alerts.
-We issue service advisories when more than one train is off schedule by 10 or more minutes and for station closures.
+BART will issue service advisories when more than one train is off schedule by 10 or more minutes and for station closures.

 Santa Cruz Metro

 Santa Cruz Metro has a text and email system for service alerts and disruptions.
-Visit the page here for more information on how to subscribe.
+Visit Subscriber Alerts for more information.

 Altamont Corridor Express (ACE)